meshery/meshery/docs/pages/extensibility/providers.md

 language: en
 list: include
 ---
+Meshery offers Providers as a point of extensibility.

+![Providers](/assets/img/providers/provider_screenshot.png)

+### What functionality do Providers perform?

+What a given Remote Provider offers might vary broadly between providers.
+Meshery offers extension points that Remote Providers are able to use to inject different functionality - functionality specific to that provider.

+- Authentication and Authorization
+  - Examples: session management, two factor authentication, LDAP integration
+- Long-Term Persistence
+  - Examples: Storage and retrieval of performance test results
+  - Examples: Storage and retrieval of user preferences

+## Types of providers

+Two types of providers are defined in Meshery: `local` and `remote`.
+The Local provider is built-into Meshery.
+Remote providers are may be implemented by anyone or organization that wishes to integrate with Meshery.
+Any number of Remote providers may be available in your Meshery deployment.

+### Remote Providers

+Use of a Remote Provider, puts Meshery into multi-user mode and requires user authentication.
+Use a Remote provider when your use of Meshery is ongoing or used in a team environment (used by multiple people).

+Name: **“Meshery”** (default)

+- Enforces user authentication.
+- Long-term term persistence of test results.
+- Save environment setup.
+- Retrieve performance test results.
+- Retrieve conformance test results.
+- Free to use.

+### Local Provider

+Use of the Local Provider, "None", puts Meshery into single-user mode and does not require authentication.
+Use the Local provider when your use of Meshery is intended to be shortlived.

+Name: **“None”**

+- No user authentication.
+- Container-local storage of test results.
+Ephemeral.
+- Environment setup not saved.
+- No performance test result history.
+- No conformance test result history.
+- Free to use.
+## Building a Provider
 Meshery interfaces with Providers through a Go interface.
 The Provider implementations have to be placed in the code and compiled together today.
 A Provider instance will have to be injected into Meshery when the program starts.

-![Providers](/assets/img/providers/provider_screenshot.png)

-Eventually, Meshery will keep the implementation of Providers separate so that they are brought in through a separate process and injected into Meshery at runtime (OR) change the way the code works to make the Providers invoke Meshery.
+Meshery keeps the implementation of Remote Providers separate so that they are brought in through a separate process and injected into Meshery at runtime (OR) change the way the code works to make the Providers invoke Meshery.

 Providers as an object have the following attributes: